the-test-trove/the-test-trove.github.io/sending_mail_gitlab_pipeline.md

 * The sender_email,receiver_email, message parameter’s values may be changed as per your projects.
 * The link to the report will be found once Gitlab Pages has been configured for your project.
-* The smtpUser,port and the smtp_server must not be changed unless there is change in RedHat SMTP configuration (if it happens in future)
+* The smtpUser,port and the smtp_server must be set accordingly
 * In .gitlab-ci.yml file, add the following and also add notify stage in the stages of the pipeline

 ```